 It encourages a positive learning environment

-Studies have shown that learners who experience positive emotions while they learn pay a lot more attention to the material and find it a lot easier to take in and understand.
-Similar studies have also show that learners that display negative emotions find their ability to learn impaired.
+Studies have shown that learners who experience positive emotions while they learn to pay a lot more attention to the material and find it a lot easier to take in and understand.
+Similar studies have also shown that learners that display negative emotions find their ability to learn impaired.

 Enter accelerated learning.

-Courses that apply accelerated learning techniques make sure that they are fun, engaging and incorporate a true positive learning experience.
-Learners will also be so much more motivated to participate in courses compared to other methods that sees only a small minority of participants.
+Courses that apply accelerated learning techniques, make sure that they are fun, engaging and incorporate a truly positive learning experience.
+Learners will also be so much more motivated to participate in courses compared to other methods that see only a small minority of participants.

-When it comes to the course leaders, they themselves are fully onboard with the process.
-They ensure that learners are in a relaxed environment where they can be themselves and set tasks that brings out the best in their learners.
+When it comes to the course leaders, they themselves are fully on board with the process.
+They ensure that learners are in a relaxed environment where they can be themselves and set tasks that bring out the best in their learners.

 Shawn Achor relays this point well in his Ted Talk.
 He says: